C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ WhereDynamic method filters a sequence of values based on a predicate.
 You can use a dynamic string expression to create the predicate.

-In this example, we will select customers and filter them dynamically by their countries.
+In this example, we will create a list of product and filter them by their type.

 LINQ AllDynamic Method